 - 30+ custom sizes to choose from.

 - Chrome extension and more.

-So there you have it, 6 amazing graphic design tools and apps for all you bloggers and visual content creators to use in 2017 and hopefully beyond.
+So there you have it, 5 amazing graphic design tools and apps for all you bloggers and visual content creators to make use of in 2017 and beyond.

 Take the visual content highway

 Before I finish up I want to quickly talk about the importance of using visual content in your online projects.